gitkraken/vscode-gitlens/README.md

 # GitLens &mdash; Supercharge Git in VS Code

-> Supercharge Git and unlock **untapped knowledge** within your repository to better **understand**, **write**, and **review** code.
+> Supercharge Git and unlock **untapped knowledge** within your repo to better **understand**, **write**, and **review** code.
 Focus, collaborate, accelerate.

-[GitLens](https://gitkraken.com/gitlens?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=gitlens-logo-links 'Learn more about GitLens') is a powerful [open-source](https://github.com/gitkraken/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com).
+[GitLens](https://gitkraken.com/gitlens?utm_source=gitlens-extension&utm_medium=in-app-links&utm_campaign=gitlens-logo-links 'Learn more about GitLens') is a powerful [open-source](https://github.com/gitkraken/vscode-gitlens 'Open GitLens on GitHub') extension for [Visual Studio Code](https://code.visualstudio.com) built and maintained by GitKraken.

-GitLens supercharges your Git experience in VS Code.
-Maintaining focus is critical, extra time spent context switching or missing context disrupts your flow.
-GitLens is the ultimate tool for making Git work for you, designed to improve focus, productivity, and collaboration with a powerful set of tools to help you and your team better understand, write, and review code.

-GitLens sets itself apart from other Git tools through its deep level of integration, versatility, and ease of use.
-GitLens sits directly within your editor, reducing context switching and promoting a more efficient workflow.
-We know Git is hard and strive to make it as easy as possible while also going beyond the basics with rich visualizations and step-by-step guidance and safety, just to name a few.

-> 💡 **After September 27th, Launchpad will require GitLens Pro**.
-[Upgrade to Pro](https://gitkraken.dev/purchase/checkout?source=gitlens&product=gitlens&promoCode=GLLAUNCHPAD24&context=marketplace) before then and save more than 75%. 💡
+**GitLens Community** is a **free** extension that enables you to instantly understand how code changed and by whom through in-editor blame annotations, hovers, CodeLens, and more.

+**GitLens Pro** unlocks further workflow efficiencies and reduces context switching byleveling up GitLens Community with rich workflows and features - all thoughtfully integrated into VS Code and fully customizeable with your environment.

 ## Getting Started